English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 Rewriting is the right service when a manuscript was conceived in Mandarin, written in Chinese, and then translated into English, either by machine translation or by the researcher working directly from their Chinese draft.
 These manuscripts are often technically accurate in content but structurally wrong for English academic writing at the sentence and paragraph level.
 The Mandarin sentence structure has transferred directly: topic-comment sentences throughout, extensive background before any claim, passive voice in sections where active voice is expected, and a conclusion that qualifies every finding into near-invisibility.

 Editing a manuscript in this condition improves its surface correctness.
-It does not fix the sentence structure, the section-by-section conventions, the introduction-gap-contribution structure that English academic journals expect, or the conclusion modesty problem.
+It doesn't fix the sentence structure, the section-by-section conventions, the introduction-gap-contribution structure that English academic journals expect, or the conclusion modesty problem.
 These require rebuilding at the paragraph level, not correcting at the word level.

 Rewriting produces a new English version from the manuscript's scientific content.
 The rewriter reads the manuscript for what it means, not for what it says word by word, and produces English sentences and paragraphs that convey that meaning in the structure and register that English academic journals expect.
 The result is a manuscript that reads as if it were originally drafted in English, because at the sentence and paragraph level it was.
 The science, the data, the methodology, and the conclusions are the researcher's own.
 The English structure is rebuilt from the content rather than translated from the Chinese.